Work BuyerAssist 2.0

 BuyerAssist 2.0 Hero

-BuyerAssist is a B2B SaaS platform that helps enterprise sales teams guide buyers through complex purchasing decisions — reducing deal cycles and increasing close rates.
+BuyerAssist is a B2B SaaS platform that helps enterprise sales teams guide buyers through complex purchasing decisions — reducing deal cycles and increasing close rates by giving buyers a structured, collaborative experience instead of a flood of emails and disconnected documents.

-Version 1.0 had grown organically over two years, resulting in an inconsistent UI, fragmented component library, and a steep learning curve for new users.
-The goal of 2.0 was a full design system overhaul from the ground up.
+Version 1.0 had grown organically over two years, resulting in an inconsistent UI, fragmented component library, and a steep learning curve that was killing trial conversions.
+The goal of 2.0 was a full design system overhaul — not cosmetic updates, but rearchitecting the product from foundations up.

 💡